c4arl0s/13Plumbing/README.md

 99a52ee48ef0f382e1af77fa58a12d6cdcc1b093
 ```

-This command will wait for more input: the commit message.
-Type Add 4th news item and press Enter to create the commit message, then Ctrl-Z and Enter for Windows or Ctrl-D for Unix to spcify and "End-of-file" character to end the input.
-Like the **git write-tree** command, this will output the ID of the resulting commit object.
+**This command will wait for more input: the commit message**.
+Type Add 4th news item and press Enter to create the commit message, then Ctrl-Z and Enter for Windows or Ctrl-D for Unix to specify and "End-of-file" character to end the input.
+Like the git write-tree command, this will output the ID of the resulting commit object.

 ```console
 99a52ee48ef0f382e1af77fa58a12d6cdcc1b093
 ```

-You will now be able to find this commit in **.git/objects, but neither HEAD nor the branches have been updated to include this commit, It is a **dangling commit** at this point.
+**You will now be able to find this commit in .git/objects, but neither HEAD nor the branches have been updated to include this commit, It is a dangling commit at this point**.
 Fortunately for us, we know where Git stores its branch information.

 ![Screen Shot 2020-07-24 at 16 06 40](https://user-images.githubusercontent.com/24994818/88435380-b1006300-cdc7-11ea-83b7-0d14275d8862.png)

 # 	* [Update HEAD](https://github.com/c4arl0s/13PlumbingRysGitTutorial#13-plumbing---content)

-Since we are not in a **detached HEAD** state, **HEAD** is a reference to a branch.
-So, all we need to do to update **HEAD** is move the **master branch** forward to our new commit object.
-Using a txt editor, replace the contents of **git/refers/heads/master** with the output from **git commit-tree** in the previous step.
+Since we are not in a detached HEAD state, HEAD is a reference to a branch.
+So, all we need to do to update HEAD is move the master branch forward to our new commit object. **Using a txt editor, replace the contents of git/refers/heads/master with the output from git commit-tree in the previous step**.

-In this example there is no master file
+In this example there is no master file.

 ```console
 Fri Jul 24 ~/iOS/RysGitTutorialRepository